umd-mith/lakeland-data-munging/README.md

 * LDT is all oriented around image files, whereas LDA is oriented towards multiple media types (audio, images, text).
 * LDT has hierarchy (folder, items, images) whereas LDA is flat record per file.
 * LDT and LDA both model subjects, people, locations.
 LDA has a single table for all of them, whereas LDT has separate tables for each type.
 * LDA is linked to the file system via a naming convention involving the folder, item and image name.
-LDT is explicitly linked to a URL (S3 bucket).
+LDT is explicitly linked to a URL (S3 bucket), but there are some links to the ASA interviews, and the old Omeka site.
 * LDA models some processing information in the Digital Objects and Resource Locations tables.
 LDT has a separate QA table that is linked to the Folders table.

 <img src="schema-before.png">